jennalenoble/covid_data/README.md

-# covid_data
+# diabetes_classification
-Using classification to determine risk of Covid-19 infection
+Using classification to determine diagnosis of diabetes